3scale-labs/3scale_ws_api_for_nodejs/README.markdown

 `rake compile`

-Whether to make the compilation of sources must be installed in the system Coffee Script:
+To make the compilation of sources must be installed in the system Coffee Script:

 `npm install coffee-script`

-Once compiled these files must be placed in the path of node
+Once compiled these files must be placed in the node path

 #### Testing

-To run test:
+To run tests:

 `rake test`